k-sheridan/ekf_vio/README.md

 This algorithm is intended to be used with a downward facing, **high framerate (>30fps)**, **high horizontal field of view (>90 degrees)**, **global shutter** camera, but it should still work with most other configurations.
 It is important that the camera is facing a textured well lit planar surface when initializing.
 I have been trying to get good results with forward facing results, and in some cases it is working well.

 The best scenario for invio is the bottom facing camera scenario.
 In this scenario there is very little occlusions and a lot of parallax for depth estimation.
-The forward facing scenario is the most difficult one because there are many occlusions and sometimes very little parallax to determine the depth of pixels accurately.
-Currently the forward facing scenario is working with most but not all of my datasets.
+The forward facing scenario is the most difficult one because there are many occlusions and sometimes very little parallax to determine the depth o
 ## Performance

 videos coming soon!